-In order to standardize risk measurement across the entire portfolio, and to provide certain assumptions regarding the extent of changes in market risk factors, the VaR methodology is employed using a one-day time horizon and a statistical confidence level of 99%.
-In other words, on average 99 times out of 100 the actual losses sustained will be less than the losses estimated under the VaR method.
+In order to standardize risk measurement across the entire portfolio, and to produce certain assumptions regarding the extent of changes in market risk factors, the Value at Risk methodology (VaR: statistical estimate of potential losses from historical data on price fluctuations) using a one-day time horizon and a statistical confidence level of 99%.
+In other words, 99 times out of 100 the actual losses sustained will be less than the losses estimated under the VaR method.

-See section 3.2.3 in this Note for information on the trend in VaR in treasury trading activities in 2011.
+See section 3.2.3 in this Note for information on treasury trading activities in 2012.